Helerr/frontend-nanodegree-arcade-game/README.md

 * Press an arrow key to move in the desired direction
 * Avoid the bugs
 * Walk to the other side of the road
-* Get in the river and press arrow up to win the round
+* Get in the river and press arrow up to win the round and proceed to the next level

 ## Notes